timescale/docs/ai/python-interface.md

 Note: *ivfflat should never be created on empty tables* because it needs to cluster data, and that only happens when an index is first created, not when new rows are inserted or modified.
-Also, if your table undergoes a lot of modifications, you will need to rebuild this index occasionally to maintain good accuracy.
-See our [blog post](https://www.timescale.com/blog/nearest-neighbor-indexes-what-are-ivfflat-indexes-in-pgvector-and-how-do-they-work/) for details.
+Also, if your table undergoes a lot of modifications, you need to rebuild this index occasionally to maintain good accuracy.
+See the [blog post](https://www.timescale.com/blog/nearest-neighbor-indexes-what-are-ivfflat-indexes-in-pgvector-and-how-do-they-work/) for details.

 Pgvector ivfflat has a `lists` index parameter that is automatically set with a smart default based on the number of rows in your table.
-If you know that you’ll have a different table size, you can specify the number of records to use for calculating the `lists` parameter as follows:
+If you know that you'll have a different table size, you can specify the number of records to use for calculating the `lists` parameter as follows:

 ``` python